txdylan27/GenoMiss/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/txdylan27/GenoMiss)
 ![License](https://img.shields.io/github/license/txdylan27/GenoMiss)

-GenoMiss is a computational tool for detecting potential gene misannotations in protein-coding genomes.
+GenoMiss is a computational tool for detecting potential protein-coding gene misannotations in genomes.
 GenoMiss identifies cases where adjacent genes may actually represent fragments of a single misannotated gene by fusing neighboring genes and comparing their alignment scores against a reference protein database.

 ## Overview

-Our tool was built to detect gene missanotations in species were intron can be greater than the cutoff value used by most aligners (500-600 KB), but it can also be used to detect misannotations in general.
+Our tool was built to detect gene missanotations in species were intron sizes can be greater than the cutoff value used by most aligners (500-600 KB), but it can also be used to detect misannotations in general.
 This tool aims to provide a list of potentially missanotated genes without requiring large computational resources.
 These genes can then be evaluted in wet-lab or by re-running computationally expensive annotation pipelines such as EGAPX.